 Yes, that other list was only the team list.
 Now here are some examples of player prop bets you can make on individual games: (I’m using an old Bills vs Dolphins game as an example)

 - Travis Kelce pass receptions over/under 4.5.

 - Many More.

 As you can see most of the player props will involve over/unders on players performances or head to head match-ups with other players.
 These are a lot of fun and can be somewhat similar to playing fantasy football.

 There you have some examples of NFL team and player props from individual games.

 Then you also have the season long prop bets.
 Over/unders on the number of games a team will win or yards a player will rush.
 Will the Patriots win their division?
-Will Rex Ryan be fired?
+Will a specific head coach be fired?
 They just keep going.
 Football is the sport with the most prop bets because NFL fans are generally die hard and care about every little aspect of the game.
 There are also so many stats that there are endless prop bets that can be made.

 Can NFL Props Be Profitable

 The short answer is yes.
 You can see the massive number of prop bets available and the truth is that if you know the game inside and out you will be able to find a few props that give you an edge.
 Oddsmakers simply don’t have enough time or effort to make sure all of the odds on their countless props are exactly accurate.

 That said, because of this you will often notice more juice on NFL prop bets than on side plays.
 This is to give the sportsbook a little more room for error on their odds.
 But I do know a lot of successful bettors who make most of their profits betting NFL props.
 If you are extremely knowledgeable about all aspects of the game there is no reason to think you can’t find some sharp prop bets.